Introduction: Marijuana smoking can have a deleterious effect on lipo 360

-Unfortunately, marijuana smoking can harm lipo 360 since it is a strong vessel dilating agent, a vasodilator.
+Although Marijuana is consumed by many as a pain relief modality, it can have a deleterious effect due to its vasodilatory effects.
+Specifically, marijuana smoking can harm Lipo 360 clients since it is a strong vessel dilating agent, termed a vasodilator.
 You might be wondering why Marijuana would be considered a vasodilator.
-The first notion that Marijuana is a vasodilator is the observation that potheads always get red-eye.
-The red-eye is caused by the dilation of blood vessels in the eye.
-This effect of Marijuana is useful in the treatment of glaucoma where increase blood pressure in the eye can be released by leaky retinal vessels following the smoking of marijuana.
+The first notion that Marijuana is a vasodilator is the observation that potheads always get the infamous red-eye.
+The red eye is caused by the dilation of blood vessels in the eye.
+This effect of Marijuana is useful in the treatment of glaucoma where increased blood pressure in the eye can be released by leaky retinal vessels following the smoking of marijuana.
 However, this same beneficial effect of marijuana in the eyes can have a deleterious effect on lipo 360 patients.

 Mechanism of marijuana vasodilating